Lastman (comic book): Adult animation (series)

 An adult animated prequel to the comic book was produced thanks to a successful crowdfunding campaign in the summer of 2016.
 The episodes were all aired on France 4, on Tuesday evenings from November 22 to December 14, 2016.
 The show was made available for streaming on Netflix in France and Belgium in 2018, and also on the Mondo Media VRV channel in the United States.

-In June 2019, Vivès and Sanlaville confirmed that the animated series would be getting a second season.
+In June 2019, Vivès and Sanlaville confirmed that the animated series would get a second season.
+It debuted on October 29, 2022 and is named Lastman Heroes.
+Season 2 jumps forward a decade, has a more somber tone and is set about one year before the comic begins.